 claude martin

-Claude Martin has developed his research on family issues and social policies, beginning with research on the consequences of divorce and the way they are regulated by the state (in civil and social law), and more extensively by comparing family policies in Europe, but also childcare and long term care policies.
-Since March 2017, he received support to run a research chair on “Childhood, well-being, parenting.”
-Claude Martin has published and/or edited 26 books, around one hundred articles in peer-reviewed journals, and 150 chapters in academic books.
-Claude Martin was awarded the rank of Knight in the National Order of the Legion of Honour by the Ministry of the Family, Childhood, and Women’s Rights in 2017.
+Claude Martin has developed his research on family issues and social policies, beginning with a research on the consequences of divorce and the way they are regulated by the state (in civil and social law), and more extensively by comparing family policies in Europe, but also childcare and long term care policies.
+He obtained the support of many institutions for his research at national and international levels.
+In 2020, he became the Director of a priority research program on autonomy.
+He is currently the President of the scientific of this €30 million program.
+Claude Martin has published extensively on this different issues for social sciences.
+More information on his pages here and on researchgate and googlescholar

 Personal website